-At the Quirk’s London event in February, I listened to Pete Cape from Dynata talking about how the quality of research data from survey panels might be compromised.
+In 2019 in the days when conferences happened in real life, at the Quirk’s London I listened to Pete Cape from Dynata talking about how the quality of research data from survey panels might be compromised.
 It was a fascinating 30 minutes, and certainly gave me lots to think about.

 He divided the problem of poor data into three categories –

 - Problems with fraud

 - Problems with individual respondents

 For those of you who aren’t in the research industry, here’s a quick explanation of how a survey panel works.

 If you need to speak to an audience you don’t have easy access to, or if you’re looking for a very specific type of person – for instance someone who wears glasses and likes broccoli (yes, I’ve gone very random I know, but it’s just an example!) – you can enlist the help of a panel provider.
 Panel providers pre-recruit hundreds of thousands of people who are willing and able to take part in research surveys, in exchange for a small incentive.
 The panel provider will send emails to respondents asking them to take part in your survey, charging a fee per completed interview.

 OK, so now let’s go on to the three main problem areas –